 Once all the attendants are assembled, the photographer may want to take some pictures before the bride arrives.
 The maid of honour will have to organise the other bridesmaids and pageboys, particularly very young ones.

-Duties at the ceremony
+Duties at the Ceremony

-When the bride arrives, the maid of honour will need to ensure everyone is assembled and in the right position behind her, ready for her entrance.
+When the bride arrives, the maid of honour will need to ensure everyone is in the right position behind her, ready for her entrance.
 Calm any excited little flower girls and pageboys using bribery (sweets) if necessary.

 Make any necessary adjustments to the bride’s veil and dress so that she looks absolutely gorgeous for her big entrance.
-All eyes will be on her!
+All eyes will be on her.

 Bridesmaids also have very specific duties.
 The bride will follow you into the ceremony and usually sit near the front, ready for the procession back out at the end.
 Make sure young flower girls and page boys have their parents seated close by.